AtDoor2022/Atdoor-training/Day 2/ReadMe.md

+## Day 2

+A short recall of Day 1 and React advantage and highlights.

-## Demo
+## GitHub

-1) http://github.com - Login, Why and How to create repos, Access it in github.
+[GitHub](https://github.com) - Login, Why and How to create repos, Access it in github.

-2) Difference between loading normal HTML page and React app in browser.

-3) Final compilation result in terminal with port details, how to kill react server in terminal.

-4) Virtual DOM, why React over Angular.

-5) File types in React app (JS, CSS, HTML).

-6) If time permits, Demo state with a basic example.
+## Traditional Website vs React

+Explanation

+## Server Termination

+Demo and Explanation

+## Virtual DOM

+Explanation

+## Demo (React App) and push into GitHub